Social Suggestions from Google

 I could see an offering of social suggestions like this being built into an existing social network such as Google+, and I wouldn’t be surprised if it were introduced at Google+ by Google.

 The patent that describes this recommendation system for a social group goes under the name:

 Inventors: Matthew Nicholas Stuttle, Sebastian Dorner, and Alexandra Gherghina

 Filed: October 15, 2013

 A group recommendation provides end-users in a social group a set of recommended destinations based on the combined personal preferences of the members of the social group.
 Members of a social group are identified using a combination of location-based signals and social graph information in response to receiving a recommendation request.
 The group recommendation may be determined by combining the personal preferences associated with each member of the group into a master preference profile.
 Alternatively, the group recommendation may be determined by first calculating an individual recommendation list for each member of the social group and then calculating a composite score for each recommendation on the individual recommendation lists.

 I could see a group that liked visiting places together discussing going someplace together, such as the Birch Aquarium in La Jolla, California.
 Members of the group could “check-in” at the location when they arrive.
-People in that social group could tag photos of the location or of people at the location with the location name, so that they could see each other there.
-A group recommendation for places to go to for lunch or dinner could then be shared among the members of that social group.
+People in that social group could tag photos of the location or people at the location with the location name to see each other there.
+A group recommendation for places to go to for lunch or dinner could then be shared among the social group members.
 This would be the “Social where next” described in the patent’s name.

-These social suggestions sound like it could be a fun element for a community that might involve people who are near each other, or who may do things together at specific locations.
+These social suggestions sound like they could be a fun element for a community that might involve people near each other or who may do things together at specific locations.
 Would you use a “social suggestions” recommendation system if Google introduced one?